-AU/GU course.
+Paper correspondence course.
 A study of two of the most important popular writers of their time who have come to represent the very essence of England and the United States in the 19th century.
 A paper is required.

-ENGL478 ♦ \$ (0)
+ENGL478 ♦ \$ (0) ENGL590